grizzlysmit/pack/README.md

     * the default is **ls -Flaghi --color=always** this can be overridden by the value of the **LS_CMD** environment variable but the command-line value overrides both.

   * `[-q|--quiet|--silent]` if present then all non-error output is suppressed.

+**NB: This command assumes it is being run from the directory in which the plugin resides.**

 [Table of Contents](#table-of-contents)